Sly 2: Band of Thieves: Visuals and worlds

 Using photographs of the real-life locations, the first concept drawings for settings focused on the types of shapes, space, and height of buildings and architecture.
 At least one drawing was made per world, and two if it had that many areas, such as India which has a cave and market.
 What followed was drawings of the same levels with actual assets, such as decorations, bridges, columns, doors, roofs and the like.
 At this stage, the artists attempted to achieve the most personality in as few drawings as possible.
 The levels were then modeled in Maya.
 First, basic shapes were placed for the designers to test the stages for interactivity and feeling of movement, tweaks done from these experiences.
 Then, modelers came in to fully shape the assets into what they became in the final product.

 The goal was to make the environments immersive and pretty to view, "but never more important than Sly."
 The incorporation of far-away massive noticeable architecture that direct the player, such as the Eiffel Tower, was inspired by Disneyland's "weenies", such as Sleeping Beauty Castle and Space Mountain, that served the same purpose.
 This concept meant camera views were figured out during concept drawing of the locations.
 Fox also explained the pathways were inspired by Y-intersection-filled road paths common in European countries, where due to not being able to see what is ahead, the driver notices a new plaza or building by surprise.
-The artists also made sure to not overstuff the stages, so that the overall look was not absent of the series' stylization and filled with Moiré pattern.
+The artists also made sure to not overstuff the stages, so that the overall look was not absent of the series' stylization and filled with moiré pattern.

 Audio

 Bill Wolford was the game's sound designer.
 Peter McConnell composed the music and performed strings and hand percussion, along with Michael Olmos performing trumpet and Jerome Rossen accordion.
-Laurie Bauman produced the voice acting and wrote the dialog with the help of Carrie Palk, David Howe, and Wendi Willis, who voiced the "bad animals" in the game.
-Kevin Miller, Matt Olsen, and Chris Murphy reprise their roles as Sly Cooper, Murray and Bentley respectively, with newcomers Alisa Glidewell as Carmelita and Neyla, David Scully as Dimitri and Rajan, Gloria Manon as Contessa, Ross Douglas as Jean Bison, and Sam Mowry as Arpeggio.
+Laurie Bauman produced the voice acting and wrote the dialogue with the help of Carrie Palk, David Howe, and Wendi Willis, who voiced the "bad animals" in the game.
+Kevin Miller, Matt Olsen and Chris Murphy reprise their roles as Sly Cooper, Murray and Bentley respectively, with newcomers Alisha Glidewell as Carmelita and Neyla, David Scully as Dimitri and Rajan, Gloria Manon as The Contessa, Ross Douglas as Jean Bison and Sam Mowry as Arpeggio.